mautic/recommended-project/README.md

 composer create-project mautic/recommended-project:^5.0 some-dir --no-interaction
 ```

-With `composer require ...` you can download new dependencies to your
+With `composer require ...` you can download new dependencies to your installation.

-installation.
+Example of installing a plugin:
 ```
 cd some-dir
-composer require mautic/mautic-saelos-bundle:~2.0
+composer require mautic/helloworld-bundle
 ```

 The `composer create-project` command passes ownership of all files to the